yourtechie/aks-documentation/README.md

 ## **How Azure Kubernetes Service Works**

-Azure Kubernetes Service (AKS) is a managed Kubernetes service offered by Microsoft Azure, designed to simplify the deployment, management, and scaling of containerized applications in the cloud environment.

 Understanding how AKS functions entails delving into its underlying mechanisms, including its architecture, deployment process, and key features.

 ### **Architecture:**